gigalixir/gigalixir-cli/docs/source/main.rst

 Using Environment Variables in your App
 =======================================

 Environment variables with Elixir, Distillery, and releases in general are one of those things that always trip up beginners.
 I think `Distillery's Runtime Configuration`_ explains it better than I can.
-GIGALIXIR automatically sets :bash:`REPLACE_OS_VARS=true` for you so all you have to do is add something like this to your config.exs file, set your app config, and you should be good to go.
+Gigalixir automatically sets :bash:`REPLACE_OS_VARS=true` for you so all you have to do is add something like this to your config.exs file, set your app config, and you should be good to go.
 For information about how to set app configs, see :ref:`configs`.

 .. code-block:: elixir